Cost-Per-Hire: The Hidden Metric Impacting Costs

 Add together all internal and external recruiting costs (plus vacancy costs if included).

-Take the total recruiting costs and divide by the total number of hires in the measurement period.
+Divide the total recruiting costs by the total number of hires in the measurement period.

 7. Report two ways

-• CPH (excluding vacancy cost): the baseline recruiting cost
+• CPH (excluding vacancy cost): the baseline recruiting costs

 • CPH (including vacancy cost): the total economic impact of hiring